Dear OG boobs,

 I am sorry OG boobs that I didn’t appreciate all you did during our time together.
 You are missed.

-Erica Brown is a busy working wife and mom of two amazing kids, Asher & Olive.
-She is always on the move and loves staying active with her family.
-Last year, her life was turned upside down (in the most ironically beautiful way) when she found out she had the BRCA 1 gene mutation.
-Since then, she made the brave decision to get a preventative double mastectomy and consequently became a “Breastie Babe” Ambassador for The Breasties, a non-profit for women who have been affected by Breast and Ovarian Cancer.
-She shares a message of fearlessness and confidence with the women she has met through her work for this wonderful organization for Previvors and Survivors.
+Erica Brown is a busy working wife and mom of two amazing kids.
+The other year, her life was turned upside down (in the most ironically beautiful way) when she found out she had the BRCA 1 gene mutation.
+Since then, she made the brave decision to get a preventative double mastectomy.
+She shares a message of fearlessness and confidence with the women she has met through her work.